phase1geo/tke/doc/md/TKE Developer Guide/Syntax Handling/File Format.md

 #### formatting

-Specifies one or more supported syntax formatting by associating a TKE formatting type with language syntax that should be inserted before and/or after selected text (or line) within the editing buffer.
+Specifies one or more supported syntax formatting by associating a TKE formatting template.
 The information specified in this section is used by TKE’s `Edit/Formatting` menu.

 This section must be specified as follows:

 	formatting {
-	 type {(word|line) start_syntax ?end_syntax?}+
+	 type {(word|line) text_template}+
 	}

 The valid values for `type` are as follows: